KvGeijer/zote/README.md

 I read the excellent book [Crafting Interpreters](craftinginterpreters.com) for inspiration and advice in what order to implement things.
 Zote does not have any big innovations but instead combines ideas from [Rust](https://www.rust-lang.org/), [Julia](https://julialang.org/), [Python](https://www.python.org/) and [Noulith](https://github.com/betaveros/noulith), in no particular order (and of course from other languages as well).

-At the time of writing (the beginning of December 2023) the virtual machine interpreter is working and the default `zote` binary.
-The simpler `ast-zote` is also working, but usually slower.

 So what is next?
-It would be very nice to add some more features, such as efficient iterators, tinker a bit with the syntax of pattern matching, and improve the standard library (indluding documentations).
-Then, as I have started using it for Advent of Code, it would be lovely to get some syntax highlightig (I have started work on a tree-sitter parser).
+It would be very nice to add some more features, such as efficient iterators, tinker a bit with the syntax of pattern matching, and improve the standard library (indluding documentation).

 ## Benchmarks